benkehoe/aws-sso-util/README.md

 `aws-sso-util check` helps diagnose configuration and access issues.
 It can be used to help administrators debug user issues, or as validation in shell scripting.
-It validates that `aws-sso-util` can find an AWS SSO instance configuration, and additionally whether the user has access to a particular account and/or role.
+It validates that `aws-sso-util` can find an Identity Center instance configuration, and additionally whether the user has access to a particular account and/or role.

-## Adding AWS SSO support to AWS SDKs
+## Adding Identity Center support to AWS SDKs

 The credential process is added automatically (by default) by the `aws-sso-util configure` commands; you only need to read this section if you're not using that or want to understand it more fully.
 Read the full docs for `aws-sso-util credential-process` [here](docs/credential-process.md).

-Not all AWS SDKs have support for AWS SSO (which will change eventually).
+Not all AWS SDKs have support for Identity Center (which will change eventually).
 However, they all have support for `credential_process`, which allows an external process to provide credentials.
-`aws-sso-util credential-process` uses this to allow these SDKs to get credentials from AWS SSO.
+`aws-sso-util credential-process` uses this to allow these SDKs to get credentials from Identity Center.

 NOTE: if you test it out with your favorite script or application and get something like `NoCredentialProviders: no valid providers in chain.`, you may need to set the environment variable `AWS_SDK_LOAD_CONFIG=1`